Embed This Data

 - FDI Inflow:

-The United Arab Emirates’ economic freedom score is 71.1, making its economy the 28th freest in the 2013 Index.
-Its score is 1.8 points higher than last year, reflecting substantial improvements in business freedom, management of government spending, freedom from corruption, and monetary freedom.
-The UAE is ranked 3rd out of 15 countries in the Middle East/North Africa region, and its overall score is higher than the world and regional averages.
+The United Arab Emirates’ economic freedom score is 72.4, making its economy the 25th freest in the 2015 Index.
+Its score has increased by 1.0 point since last year, driven by improvements in investment freedom, the management of government spending, and freedom from corruption that outweigh a small combined decline in monetary freedom, trade freedom, and fiscal freedom.
+The UAE is ranked 2nd out of 15 countries in the Middle East/North Africa region, and its overall score is higher than the world and regional averages.